actix/actix-website/content/docs/application.md

 {{< include-example example="application" file="app.rs" section="setup" >}}

-In this example, an application with the `/app` prefix and a `index.html` resource are created.
+In this example, an application with the `/app` prefix and an `index.html` resource is created.
 This resource is available through the `/app/index.html` url.

 > For more information, check the [URL Dispatch][usingappprefix] section.